 Vance & Hines Shortshots Staggered Exhaust

 Availing of a classic look, the Vance & Hines Shortshots Staggered exhaust system gives your Milwaukee-Eight Softail an aggressive hot rod sound.
 Its sleek one-piece, full-coverage heat shields and aggressive rumble add a custom-style flair to your bike.
 Designed and manufactured in the U.S., it is also one of the most affordable exhaust systems available for your Softail, including Street Bob, Low Rider, Heritage Softail, Softail Standard, Softail Slim.
 For the ultimate in performance, this Vance & Hines Shortshots staggered exhaust offers an impressively powerful full system.
 Featuring a 2-1/8″ muffler and 1 3/4″ head pipes, this exhaust system offers 220deg heat shields to keep your engine cooler.
-Optional quiet baffles reduce noise and make driving a pleasure.Check Latest Price
+Optional quiet baffles reduce noise and make driving a pleasure.No products found.

 Best Exhausts for Harley Softail – All Models

 Why the Softail List is full of Vance & Hines Exhausts?

 If you’ve been on a motorcycle for any length of time, you’ve likely heard some pretty amazing claims, including that Vance & Hines is the best in the business.
 The company has been supplying exhausts for more than 20 years, and has been since it started.
 Byron Hines and Terry Vance began racing together thirty years ago.
 Eventually, their exhausts were designed for drag racing, and the company also began building street bikes.